jorgetrejo36/resume-projects/BlogWebApp/readme.md

 # Blog Web Application

 Description: This is a blog web app.
-On this web application you can create blogs which are locally saved in MongoDB.
+On this web application you can create blogs which are saved in MongoDB (on the cloud).
 This web application uses HTML, CSS, Javascript, and EJS as well as several NPM packages.

 To be able to run this application on your computer you will need the following: